IcarusTheFly/user-management-api/README.md

 #### db

 The database package contains the database definition using Prisma.
-Every time we make a change to the database schema, we need to run the migrations to update the database.
+Every time a change is made to the database schema, it's required to run the migrations to update the database.
 The migrations are defined in the `prisma/migrations`.
-It makes sense to have our database definition in a separate package to make it easier to manage and maintain.
+Having our database definition in a separate package makes it easier to manage and maintain.

 #### real-time-notifications

 The real-time notifications package contains the implementation of real-time notifications using WebSockets.
-It is responsible for opening new WebSocket connections, broadcasting notifications to all connected clients, and managing the WebSocket connection lifecycle, using the `ws` package for WebSocket communication.
+It is responsible for opening new WebSocket connections, broadcasting notifications to all connected clients and managing the WebSocket connection lifecycle using the `ws` package for WebSocket communication.
 The goal of this package is to provide a centralized place for real-time notifications, allowing different parts of the application to easily send notifications to all connected clients.
 In a large application, it may be necessary to have multiple WebSocket connections for different purposes, such as sending notifications to specific users or groups of users.

 ## Development process

-Here I'm going to detail step by step how I developed this project, and explain some of my decisions and my thought process.
+Here, I'm going to detail step by step how I developed this project, and explain some of my decisions and my thought process.

 ### Task 1: Advanced Monorepo Setup